Reprojections, resampling and rasterisation

 soil mapping this is an important and regular task to perform.
 Similarly

-cover some know-how on how to do these varied tasks.
+cover some know-how on these topics.

 - Data preparation